ccarnicle/b2b_payments/README.md

 # Pact: Decentralized Payments Layer for the Creator Economy

-**Programmable payment vaults that turn payment friction into creative flow.**
+**Pact provides programmable payment vaults that turn payment friction into creative flow.**

 ## 🎯 The Problem

-As builders and creators, we've all felt the pain of broken payment systems - endless invoice chasing, vague promises, and overdue money.
-At this moment, thousands of creators, freelancers, and emerging DeSci projects are awaiting payments, struggling to collaborate in an increasingly global economy.
+For builders, researchers and creators, chasing down contracts and payments is a broken, demoralizing process.
+You spend hours on follow-ups, navigating vague promises, email chains, and outdated workflows - just to get paid for work you’ve already delivered.
+There's no standard way to track terms, milestones, or payment status, especially across grant programs, DAOs, or startup clients

 ## 💡 The Solution